 The pearl represents the church.

-The true believers of Israel in the Old Testament and those of the church in the New Testament are the treasure and the pearl.
+The true believers of Israel in the Old Testament and the true believers of the church in the New Testament are the treasure and the pearl.
 Jesus spoke of a shepherd who searched for and found a sheep that was lost.
 Jesus said, And when he hath found it, he layeth it on his shoulders, rejoicing (Luke 15:5).
 Jesus is the man who found the treasure and found the very valuable pearl.

 The New Testament says that Jesus bought us with His own blood: